 Who says lasagna has to be Italian?
 When I think about lasagna, I think about layers and layers of veggies.
 So, tonight, let's make Mexican lasagna.

-The secret to this virtually fat-free lasagna, therefore, is the layers of fresh veggies, the potato-based nacho cheese sauce, and vegan fat-free refried beans.
+Therefore, the secret to this virtually fat-free lasagna is the layers of fresh veggies, the potato-based nacho cheese sauce, and vegan fat-free refried beans.

 Actually, the layering melds all the flavors together like a hot comforting nacho without the calories and fat in corn chips.

-Some people use zucchini or sweet potatoes in an effort to avoid the noodles.
+Some people use zucchini or sweet potatoes to avoid noodles.
 I like to mix it up, trying different ways to cook pasta and keep it interesting.

 SHORT-CUTS TO STRESS-FREE VEGAN COOKING

 In my world, it's all about making it easy and taking less time.
 For that reason, there are always options when making vegan dishes everyone will love.

 First, if using lentils for this recipe, try the vacuum-sealed brown lentils at Trader Joes in the produce section.